Twospotted spider mite

 intolerable mite infestations.
 Excessive chilling will promote

-increased vigor and reduce mite abundance, but other production factors
+increased vigor and reduce mite abundance, but other production

 are adversely